What are the differences and similarities between I-LEAD and the Tasmanian Leaders Program (TLP)?

 Where will the residentials be held?

-Both the residentials for our inaugural 2018 program will be held at the new Peppers Silo Hotel, Launceston.
-You do not need to be based in Launceston to attend.
+Both the residentials for our inaugural 2019 program will be held in Hobart.
+You do not need to be based in Hobart to attend.

 Will you be running future programs?

 At this stage Tasmanian Leaders has support confirmed from the State Government through the Department of State Growth to deliver I-LEAD in Launceston (2018), Hobart (2019) and Burnie (2020).
 Venues and dates for 2019 will be confirmed by the end of 2018.
 You can expect the dates to fall at a similar time.